• Skip to main content

 What to Serve With Avocado Dip

-• Raw veggies like carrot, bell pepper, cucumber, celery, cherry tomatoes, pea pods or broccoli
+• Raw veggies like carrot, bell pepper, cucumber, celery, cherry tomatoes, pea pods, radish or broccoli

 • Salty snacks like pretzels, pita crackers, or tortilla chips